-Furthermore, when preparing their funding application, applicants must indicate any potential environmental impacts of the proposed research.
-When the environemental risk level of a project is greater than minimal, the applicant must provide proportionate mitigation measures to minimize these impacts, should funding be awarded.
+Furthermore, in accordance with the FRQ Action Plan for Environmental Responsibility in Research, when preparing their funding application, applicants must indicate the level of environmental risk that the proposed research project may pose.
+When the environmental risk level of a project is greater than minimal, the applicant must provide mitigation measures to minimize risk, should funding be awarded.
 This is particularly essential when the environmental impacts could have serious or significant consequences (for example, in terms of duration or repercussions).
 The funding holder and the host institution are responsible for ensuring that the project is carried out in a responsible manner and in accordance with environment standards in effect.
 To do so, they must obtain any necessary permits, licences and authorizations before starting the project.